syl20bnr/spacemacs-elpa-mirror/melpa/gxref-readme.txt

-A pretty simple (but, at least for me effective) backend for xref library, using GNU Global.
+A pretty simple (but, at least for me, effective) backend for xref library, using GNU Global.

 Prerequisites: